- Home

 -

 We have received fantastic feedback from throughout New York state regarding our Equity Journey.
-If you are interested in creating a similar experience for your district, or would like to discuss the resources we have provided, please contact Dr. Diane Wynne, director of wellness and equity, at dwynne@rhnet.org.
+If you are interested in creating a similar experience for your district, or would like to discuss the resources we have provided, please contact the office of community relations at tanderson@rhnet.org or hcampo@rhnet.org.

 Many members of our school community participated in the United Way’s 21-Day Racial Equity Challenge this past fall and found it to be a valuable experience.
 Rush-Henrietta is taking action by providing its own customized opportunity to engage in this type of work.
 It’s called the 10-Day Equity Journey.
 This experience is designed to share information and foster a respectful discussion about equity and inclusion.